benalexau/PiTang/README.md

 ## Contributing

-*PiTang* strongly prioritises operational reliability through simplicity, security and zero provisioning.
-Enhancements that reflect these priorities are most welcome.
+Pull requests that reflect the project's priorities (reliability, security) are welcome.
+If you would like to make more substantial changes or add new features, please firstly open a GitHub ticket so that we can discuss it.

 ## Support